NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 ```
 {% endcode %}

 Synchronizing from NSO to the device is common when a device has been configured out-of-band.
 NSO has no means to enforce that devices are not directly reconfigured behind the scenes of NSO; however, once an out-of-band configuration has been performed, NSO can detect the fact.
-When this happens it may (or may not, depending on the situation at hand) make sense to synchronize from NSO to the device, i.e. undo the rogue reconfigurations.
+When this happens, it may (or may not, depending on the situation at hand) make sense to synchronize from NSO to the device, i.e. undo the rogue reconfigurations.

 The command to do that is: